BOSTON PRODUCT LIABILITY ATTORNEYS

 Defectively Manufactured Product: A defectively manufactured product is one which contains a flaw not in its blueprint design, but rather in its individualized manufacturing.
 In other words, the defective product is different from the other ones on the shelf due to a unique error in its production.
 As with any Massachusetts product liability case, persons wishing to file a claim involving a defectively manufactured product must be able to show that there was a defect, that the defect caused their injuries, and that their own negligence did not play a part.

 Defectively Designed Product: Defectively designed products are those with inherently dangerous or defective design models.
 Unlike defectively manufactured products, in which only singular instances of the product are faulty, products with a design defect contain an error in their engineering or blueprints.
 In these cases, the entire line of products is defective and/or dangerous.

 Marketing Defects: Marketing defects claims typically involve products that have been falsely or incorrectly advertised.
-Most commonly, these types of claims are filed against pharmaceutical companies who advertise that a drug or medical product can be used in an unapproved and dangerous function, or a company that claims its product is safe when they are aware that it is not.
+Most commonly, these types of claims are filed against pharmaceutical companies advertising that a drug or medical product can be used in an unapproved and dangerous function, or a company that claims its product is safe when it is aware that it is not.

 Contact Morgan & Morgan Today

 Morgan & Morgan attorneys understand the ins and outs of product liability cases — the little details and complexities that can make or break a case.
 Although past success cannot guarantee future outcomes, we’ve helped clients nationwide receive millions in compensation, and we may be able to help you, as well.
 For more information, fill out our free, no-obligation case review form, and we will evaluate your case.